Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

  This code snippet loads a fine-tuned model and its corresponding tokenizer from the directory ./results_after_finetune.
 The fine_tuned_model variable uses the AutoModelForSequenceClassification class from the transformers library to load the pre-trained model weights and configuration
 #### 25.)
 Save model after fine-tuning
   This code snippet saves both the fine-tuned model and its associated tokenizer to the directory ./saved_model.
 The fine_tuned_model.save_pretrained('./saved_model') method saves the model weights and configuration to the specified directory, making it possible to reload and use the model at a later time.
+#### 26.)
+Function for stock analysis after fine-tuning
+  This code defines a function analyze_stock_after_finetune that performs stock analysis using a fine-tuned model for sentiment analysis of news articles.
+The function takes three parameters: alpha_vantage_api_key, news_api_key, and symbol.

 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.